STATE OF THE EVIDENCE What is the Connection Between Chemicals and Breast Cancer?

 The highly toxic synthetic chemical compounds known as polychlorinated biphenyls(PCBs) have likewise been identified as carcinogenic in a number of studies.
 In the NewYork cohort study PCBs, in combination with DDE, were found to be a risk factor forbreast cancer.
 Although PCBs were banned by the EPA in 1976, as many as two-thirds ofall the insulation fluids, plastics, adhesives, paper, inks, paints, dyes and other productscontaining PCBs remain in commercial use.
 The other one-third persists in soil, waterand in living tissue.

 When PVC or PCBs are burned, one of the chemical elements released is dioxin, a groupof toxic by-products of incineration and other industrial processes that use chlorine.
 Ofall toxic chemicals, dioxin may be the most prevalent.
 It is absorbed in the body fat ofevery human being, including every newborn.
 Within six months of being breast-fed, ababy in the U.S. receives the maximum recommended lifetime dose of dioxin.
 Primarysources of dioxin are chicken, pork, fish, eggs, beef, milk and other dairy products.
 Anendocrine-disrupting chemical, dioxin was officially declared a known carcinogen by theEPA in the summer of 2000 after more than a decade of controversy.
 Although dioxinhas not been conclusively linked to breast cancer, a recent study in England implicateddioxin in the development of mammary tumors in laboratory mice.
+Action and More Research Needed

 The precautionary principle of science says that when public health is at stake, the burdenof proof for taking action should be a reasonable reading of the evidence rather thanabsolute certainty.
 By that standard, there is ample proof to take steps toward reducing or,in certain cases, eliminating certain toxic chemical that are omnipresent in the lives of somany women in the modern industrialized world.

-In the interim it is important to undertake more research to try to resolve questions that bear directly on these hazards.
+bear directly on these hazards.
 Of priority is the testing and screening of industrialchemicals and pesticides for their toxicity and hormone mimicking effects; measuringand tracking the body levels of these chemicals in the American public; and investigatinghow girls and women are exposed to these chemicals.
 Overall, more data needs to becollected and analyzed to examine why the established risk factors increase a woman'svulnerability for breast cancer and whether newly identified risk factors found insynthetic chemicals are also contributing to the epidemic.
+This document copyrighted by The Breast Cancer Fund, 2001.
+BIBLIOGRAPHY General Research on Breast Cancer Risk

 Laden, F., and Hunter, D. J. (1998).
 Environmental risk factors and female breast cancer.
+Annual Review of Public Health 19, 101-123.

-Lichtenstein, P., Niels, V., and Pia, K. (July 13, 2000) Cohorts of Twins from Sweden,Denmark and Finland.
-The New England Journal of Medicine.
-Vol. 343, No. 2 Millikan, R., DeVoto, E., Newman, B., and Savitz, D. (1995).
+Millikan, R., DeVoto, E., Newman, B., and Savitz, D. (1995).
 Studying environmentalinfluences and breast cancer risk: Suggestions for an integrated population-basedapproach.
 Breast Cancer Research and Treatment 35, 79-89.
 Swerdlow, A.J., Stavola,B.L., McPherson, K., and Bouletreau P. (1998) Study of cancer in twins.
 Lancet.
-Vol.
+Vol. 351:909-910.

 Whelan, E.A., Sandler, D.P., Root, J.L., Smith, K.R. and Weinberg, C.R.
-(1994)Menstrual Cycle Patterns and Risk of Breast Cancer.
+(1994)Menstrual Cycle Patternsand Risk of Breast Cancer.
 American Journal of Epidemiology,1994; 140: 1081-90.

 Whyatt, R. M., Perera, F. P., Jedrychowski, W., Santella, R. M., Garte, S. and Bell, D.A.
+(February 2000) Association between Polycyclic Aromatic Hydrocarbon-DNA AdductLevels in Maternal and Newborn White Blood Cells and Glutathione

-(February 2000) Association between Polycyclic Aromatic Hydrocarbon-DNA AdductLevels in Maternal and Newborn White Blood Cells and Glutathione S-Transferase P1 and CYP1A1 Polymorphisms Cancer Epidemiology, Biomarkers &Prevention.
+S-Transferase P1 and CYP1A1 Polymorphisms Cancer Epidemiology, Biomarkers &Prevention.
 Vol. 9, 207-212.

 “Overall Evaluations of Carcinogenicity to Humans.”
 International Agency for Researchon Cancer of the World Health Organization.
-As evaluated in IARC MonographsVolumes 1-77 Evidence of Estrogenicity
+As evaluated in IARC MonographsVolumes 1-77

 Adami, H., Lipworth, L., Titus-Ernstoff, L., Hsieh, C., Hanberg, A., Ahlborg, U., Baron,J., and Trichopoulos, D. (1995).
 Organochlorine compounds and estrogen-related cancersin women.
 Cancer Causes and Control 6, 551-566.